Learning and Earning

 Our Learning and Earning Programs

-The Hub Café is a student café located at the High Rocks Hub.
-Through the High Rocks Hub student café, local youth who are interested in business have started a smoothie and snack bar.
-The young people manage this snack bar as their own business, with coaching from High Rocks staff and community volunteers.
-The high school students who have been hired to work at The Hub Café designed the menu, order inventory, set prices, and manage the income and expenses of the snack bar.
-Through managing the income and expenses of the snack bar, they are learning how to manage money in a real-life situation and will understand what it means to be financially stable when they are out of high school and out in the world living independently.
+The Hub Café is a non-profit cafe and community space offering delicious drinks and meals, catering, workshops, events, rentals, makerspace, seasonal local produce and goods, and great customer service.
+High school students who work at the Hub Café design the menu, order inventory, set prices, and manage income and expenses; they are learning how to manage money in a real-life situation and will understand what it means to be financially stable when they are out of high school and out in the world living independently.

-Tech Express is a computer and cell phone repair business that positions young people at the center of promising technology economic sectors and social entrepreneurship.
-The business is located at The Hub.
-The coach is a programmer from IBM.
-We work with our business plan canvas, price sheets, repair training, web presence, and workflow processes in partnership with our youth technicians.
+Tech Express is a computer and cell phone repair business that positions young people at the center of promising technology sectors and social entrepreneurship.
+Tech Express works with their business plan canvas, price sheets, repair training, web presence, and workflow processes in partnership with youth technicians.

-The Ruby Grow Gardens will grow organic vegetables to market produce to local programs (i.e. High Rocks camps and cafe) and regional markets.
-We have a high tunnel in production and are partnering with a local business owner to create a memorial youth social enterprise garden program for the owner’s mother, Ruby Burns, who was also a High Rocks founding board member.
-The Ruby Grow Gardens will grow youth social enterprise by introducing youth entrepreneurs to production-focus organic produce gardening in Hillsboro, WV.
-We hope to grow organic produce for local markets, as well as for local consumers, including the High Rocks camps, where we feed 60 people three times a day for a month in the summer.
+Ruby Grow grows organic vegetables to market produce to local programs (including other High Rocks programs) and regional markets.
+We have a high tunnel in production and are partnering with a local business owner to create a memorial youth social enterprise garden program for Ruby Burns, who was also a High Rocks founding board member.
+Ruby Grow gardens will grow youth social enterprise by introducing youth entrepreneurs to production-focus organic produce gardening in Hillsboro, WV.

-High Rocks Academy provides opportunities for High Rocks girls to earn and learn as leaders in camp and advisors to the board of directors.
-The Junior Counselor program, the Youth Advisory Board, and the internship program are all pathways to earn and learn.
+High Rocks Academy provides opportunities for High Rocks girls to earn and learn as leaders at camp and as advisors to the High Rocks Board of Directors.
+Their junior counselor program, their Youth Advisory Board, and their summer internship program are all pathways to earn and learn.

-The First2 Network is committed to resources students with travel support and educational stipends to resource students’ time: to conduct STEM research/STEM career immersion and to achieve the First2 Network aims.
+The First2 Network is committed to providing students with travel support and educational stipends to resource students’ time to conduct STEM research to improve STEM undergraduate education and increase the number of college graduates in STEM to strengthen our communities and drive an innovation economy in West Virginia and beyond.
 Through High Rocks partnership, First2 Network funds our scholars’ participation as network leaders, researchers, mentors, educators, and more - to enable students to invest their time and focus on leveraging STEM pathway success for themselves and for others.